nomic-ai/gpt4all/gpt4all-bindings/python/docs/gpt4all_desktop/cookbook/use-local-ai-models-to-privately-chat-with-Obsidian.md

    - Click **Create Collection** to initiate the embedding process.
 Progress will be displayed within the LocalDocs interface.

 4. **Access Files in Chats**:
-   - Load a model to chat with your files (Llama 3 Instruct performs best)
+   - Load a model to chat with your files (Llama 3 Instruct is the fastest)
    - In your chat, open 'LocalDocs' with the button in the top-right corner to provide context from your synced Obsidian notes.

    <table>